Meet The Staff

 Gary Knell is a founding partner of the design build firm Studio FKIA.
 Since 1992, Studio FKIA has been a creative force in boston's design community; their ability to think outside the box and freely collaborate has garnered them respect among boston's best designers and entrepreneurs, such as CBT Architects, Flour Bakery, Winston's Flowers, and Hacin + Associates.
 Gary was exposed to Urbanity by his son Ethan, who was their first student, and he has since danced in numerous Urbanity performances.
 Gary has a Bachelors Degree in Architecture from Wentworth Institute of Technology.

-Ray Pasciuto is the Director of Development and Member Services at The New England Anti-Vivisection Society in Boston.
+Ray Pasciuto is the Director of Development for Centerboard, a community based nonprofit organization that revitalizes communities by investing in their people and places, in Lynn MA.
 He holds a Bachelor of Science in Journalism/Public relations from Suffolk University.
 As a long-time development professional, Ray's personal mission is to increase the impact of nonprofit organizations, bolster the sustainability of their missions and the effectiveness of their staffs, by designing, implementing and spearheading successful fund raising programs.
-His development experience has spanned over twenty years, including Suffolk University, The National Center on Family Homelessness, Cambridge Friends School, The American Association for Thoracic Surgery (AATS), and The AATS Graham Foundation, and Coldwell Banker Residential Brokerages CARES.
-Ray lives in Peabody, MA with his husband Tim, and their pooch, Cosmo (a miniature schnauzer).
+His development experience has spanned over twenty-five years, including Suffolk University, The National Center on Family Homelessness, Cambridge Friends School, The American Association for Thoracic Surgery (AATS), and The AATS Graham Foundation, The New England Anti-Vivisection Society and Coldwell Banker Residential Brokerages CARES.
+Ray lives in Peabody, MA with his husband, Tim.

 John Lee, originally from Chicago, is the Principal - Information Privacy & Risk Management at Raytheon .
 He was a nationally ranked figure skater in ice dancing and was trained by renowned national/international coaches.
 He continues to stay connected to the sport by coaching skaters of all ages and was introduced to Urbanity through a mutual friend.
 John has a MS in Investment Management from Boston University, MS in Accounting from Boston College, and a BS in Management from UMass-Boston.